LyQuangTruong/bar_chart_highcharts/README.md

 ### Line chart ###
-This is an infomotion Line chart template.
+This is an infomotion Bar chart (HightCharts) template.

 Please run npm install for the correct dependencies.